 As researcher Nico has a particular interest in the unearthing and performance of neglected and undiscovered composers.
-In 2008 Nico performed a complete series of the piano chamber music of Hungarian pianist-conductor-composer Ernst von Dohnányi at the Guildhall School or Music and Drama.
-Nico made the first recording of the Piano Sonata 1958 by Polish pianist-composer André Tchaikowsky’s Piano Sonata, and features in the documentary Rebel of the Keys which focuses on Tchaikowsky’s life and the revival of his opera The Merchant of Venice at the Bergen Festival.
+In 2008 Nico performed a complete series of the piano chamber music of Hungarian pianist-conductor-composer Ernst von Dohnányi (1877-1960) at the Guildhall School or Music and Drama.
+Nico made the first recording of the Piano Sonata 1958 by Polish pianist-composer André Tchaikowsky (1935-1982).
+This recording features in the entertaining:tv documentary Rebel of the Keys which focuses on Tchaikowsky’s life and the revival of his opera The Merchant of Venice at the Bergen Festival.
 Nico performed some of Tchaikowsky’s piano works and songs in the UK, Poland and South Africa.
-At the moment Nico is in the final stages of his doctoral candidacy at the Guildhall School of Music and Drama focusing on the songs of Richard Hageman.
+Nico completed his PhD research at the Guildhall School of Music and Drama focusing on the songs of Richard Hageman.
 His thesis The Becoming Of A Song Composer: a critical re-evaluation of Richard Hageman and his songs is a performance-based body of research.
 The study focuses on the development of Dutch-born American composer Richard Hageman’s (1881-1966) artistic identity and his contribution to the American art song genre.
 In 2011 Nico founded the Richard Hageman Society (RHS) to focus scholarship and research into the work and life of this Dutch-born American composer.
 As director of the RHS Nico opened the Richard Hageman Aqueduct as well as unveiled a memorial plaque at Hageman’s birthplace in Leeuwarden, the Netherlands.
 Nico widely performed Hageman’s songs, curated exhibitions of the RHS archives, and presented various lecture recitals and presentations at conferences and symposiums in the UK, the USA, and the Netherlands.

 The above is for information only and should not be reproduced.
 Please use the contact option for a full biography.